How to Tint Mason Jars for a Vintage Look

 TIP: I found 25 minutes worked best.

-Let the tinted mason jars cool for a few minutes and then use to decorate your home decor.
+Once cool, you can use them to decorate your home decor.
 You can’t use them to store food items, but we are all about the decorating.

 I used my tinted mason jars on our mantle.

-Pink hydrangeas from our backyard look lovely with the pale blue tinted mason jars.
+Pink hydrangeas from our backyard looked lovely with the pale blue-tinted mason jars.
 You can see the center mason jar, which is the last one I tinted, is darker than the others.

 I used more food coloring on it and I like it best.
 It looks almost exactly like the real vintage blue ones that I have collected.